Have you been curious about partnering with the hummingbirds and wondering if your brand is ready?

 When you’re working with hummingbirds, you appreciate that these are everyday people with a few hundred followers or a few thousand.
-Expecting to find local influencers with 10k followers from a specific community is unrealistic.
+Expecting to find local influencers with 10k followers from a specific community is unrealistic unless you’re in very large cities.
 If a hummingbird has over 10k followers, it’s likely many of those followers are from outside your specific community.

 So what happens when someone with 150 Instagram followers is a hummingbird during our partnership?
 The clients that understand the value of local voices talking about local experiences understand that’s a small part of potential success.
 For example, let’s say Sophie is partnering with you and has 200 followers.

 If she had a truly meaningful experience with you and loved the perk, couldn’t she come back and spend more money at your business?
+Couldn’t she tell her company’s CEO who chooses to gift all employees with your product?
 Couldn’t she be a customer for life?
 Couldn’t she leave a review that her friend Susan happens to see on Google that helps Susan say yes quicker?
 Couldn’t she tag your brand when someone is looking for a recommendation on Facebook?
 Couldn’t she refer lots of people outside of Instagram to your business?

 Ready to take flight?

-If you’ve got a social media presence you would love to send more traffic to, a perk that is easy for hummingbirds to try and post about, and an understanding of who the hummingbirds are and how valuable they can be in a local market, take the next step and book a conversation with our team!
+If you’ve got a social media presence you would love to send more traffic to, a perk that is easy for hummingbirds to try and post about, and an understanding of who the hummingbirds are and how valuable they can be in a local market and beyond, take the next step and book a conversation with our team!